Trigger a Process by Email

 Use the most restrictive permission setting that meets your needs:

-• Members: Best for internal-only workflows.
+• Collaborators: Best for internal-only workflows.

 • Anyone: Use with caution & ensure the automation includes validation steps to prevent misuse.